pivotal/docs-tap/multicluster/reference/tap-values-iterate-sample.hbs.md

 shared:
   ingress_domain: "INGRESS-DOMAIN"
-  kubernetes_distribution: "openshift" # To be passed only for Openshift.
+  kubernetes_distribution: "openshift" # To be passed only for OpenShift.
 Defaults to "".
   image_registry:
-    project_path: "SERVER-NAME/REPO-NAME" # Will be used by Build Service by appending "/buildservice" and used by Supply chain by appending "/workloads"
+    project_path: "SERVER-NAME/REPO-NAME" # To be used by Build Service by appending "/buildservice" and used by Supply chain by appending "/workloads"
     username: "KP-DEFAULT-REPO-USERNAME"
     password: "KP-DEFAULT-REPO-PASSWORD"

 ceip_policy_disclosed: FALSE-OR-TRUE-VALUE # Installation fails if this is not set to true.
 Not a string.

-#The above shared keys may be overridden in the below sesion.
+#The above shared keys may be overridden in the below section.

-buildservice: #optional if the corresponding shared keys are provided
+buildservice: #optional if the corresponding shared keys are provided.
   kp_default_repository: "KP-DEFAULT-REPO"
   kp_default_repository_username: "KP-DEFAULT-REPO-USERNAME"
   kp_default_repository_password: "KP-DEFAULT-REPO-PASSWORD"